What is this?

 We aim to run these modules throughout the year by Term 2, 2026.

 All students may take the modules as many times as they wish.
 Each student’s experience and assessment will be customised by the educator.
-This deepens their breadth and depth of the skills learnt and overall thinking in Creativity.
+This approach deepens both the breadth and depth of the skills learned, as well as overall creativity.

 Earning Credits at Little U